Skip To Main Content

 Melching Field at Conrad Park

-One of the most picturesque, fan-friendly stadiums in the nation, Melching Field at Conrad Park enters its 21st season as the home of the Stetson Hatters.
+One of the most picturesque, fan-friendly stadiums in the nation, Melching Field at Conrad Park will enter its 29th season as the home of the Stetson Hatters in 2026.
+At a cost of $4.5 million, Melching Field was the result of a joint effort between Stetson University, the DeLand Sports Redevelopment Association, and the City of DeLand.

-A full-service concessions area greets visitors upon their entrance to the park on Woodland Boulevard.
-The stadium is completely handicapped accessible and features excellent sight lines from anywhere in the grandstand.
+Melching Field features permanent seating for 2,500 spectators, with grass berms accommodating approximately 500 additional fans.
+A full-service concessions area greets visitors upon entrance on Woodland Boulevard.
+The stadium is fully handicapped-accessible and offers excellent sightlines from anywhere in the grandstand.

 Print Friendly Version